KernOne/rails_multiple_db_connection/README.md

 Your config/database.yml file

     default: &default
       adapter: mysql2 # or postgresql
       encoding: utf8
       database: your_db
       pool: 5
       username: your_db_username
       password: your_db_password
       host: 192.168.0.1

     production:
       <<: *default

     production_fork:
       <<: *default
       database: your_forked_db
       host: 192.168.0.2

     production_n:
       ...

-## Code which will work with multiple connections
+Your codeode which will work with multiple connections

-    reader, writer = IO.pipe # Use pipe to transfer data between fork and parent process
+    # Use pipe to transfer data between fork and parent process
+    reader, writer = IO.pipe

     # Fork process to isolate the work with multiple database connections from application
     pid = fork do